jyn514/rfcs/text/0000-stable-rustdoc-urls.md

 [motivation]: #motivation

 [Rustdoc] generates a separate HTML page for each [item] in a crate.
-The URL for this page currently stable relative to rustdoc; in other words, Rustdoc guarantees that updating `rustdoc` without changing the source code will not change the URL generated.
+The URL for this page is currently stable relative to rustdoc; in other words, Rustdoc guarantees that updating `rustdoc` without changing the source code will not change the URL generated.
 This is a 'de facto' guarantee - it's not documented, but there's been no breaking change to the format since pre-1.0.